neildpatel/waterpointCNN/README.md

 - Bounded study area (I recommend restricting to a single neighborhood or ward at a time due to the time required for downloading images and running inference)

 **Overview**
-* ImageDownload_GSV.ipynb: Tutorial for downloading images from GSV (developed by MIT's Sustainable Cities Lab)
+* ImageDownload_GSV.ipynb: Tutorial for downloading images from GSV (developed by MIT's Senseable City Lab)
 * ObjectDetection_GSV.ipynb: Script for deploying the object detection model from Roboflow

 **More Information**